mlombardi6/awesome-template/README.md

 This repository aims to reproduce headers and styles from Awesome CV's while allowing more direct control on the tex code that runs underneath.

-This is achieved by directing the output to `awesome.tex`:
+This is achieved by directing the output to `awesome.tex` which controls format and styles:

 ```
 output: